NetworkBlockDevice/nbd/doc/proto.md

         or the server could not otherwise determine its status.
-Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report allocation even where a trim has been requested.
+Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report metadata even where a trim has been requested.
       - `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
 Note